nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_update.md

 API to support the update of NRLS pointers.
 This functionality is only available for providers.
 The update functionality will be used in cases where a Provider wishes to deprecate the Document that the current DocumentReference points to and replace it with a new version.

-The end result will be that the DocumentReference that is being superseded will have a status of "superseded" and there will be a newly created DocumetReference that points to the new version of the Document.

-To perform this activity the client (Provider) will POST a new DocumentReference that points to the new document.
-Within that DocumentReference the relatesTo property will have been populated.
-See the [create](/api_interaction_create.html) interaction for more information about creating a pointer.

-Along with creating the new DocumentReference for each element in relatesTo that targets a DocumentReference the NRLS should perform the following checks and actions -

-1. Ignore any relatesTo element where the code property's value is not "replaces"
-2. Ensure that the related DocumentReference exists.
-3. Ensure that the requesting party has permissions to modify the related DocumentReference.
-4. Set the status on the linked DocumentReference to “superseded”
-5. Calculate the versionId of the new (to be created) current DocumentReference as follows -
-	1. Take the value of the versionId property from the superseded DocumentReference
-	2. Increment the value by one
-	3. Use incremented value as the versionId in the new (to be created) current DocumentReference
-6. Persist the change

 ## Update Request Headers ##

 Provider API update requests support the following HTTP request headers: